Supplementary Materials for Probabilistic Graphical Modeling under Heterogeneity

 Here we provide supplementary materials for Probabilistic Graphical Modeling under Heterogeneity, which are organized as following:

-- In Section A, we provide a detailed derivation of the methodology.
+- In Section A, we provide a detailed introduction for mean-field variational Bayes method and the derivation of the methodology.

 - In Section B, additional simulation results for undirected and directed settings are discussed.